Read This First

 Prompt 3: Is the cost of migrating to a new region part of the living wage calculation?

-The section turns on Purpose of Living Wage Calculations and Contexts Where Migration Might Be Considered.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Purpose of Living Wage Calculations and Contexts Where Migration Might Be Considered in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Purpose of Living Wage Calculations distinct from Contexts Where Migration Might Be Considered.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Purpose of Living Wage Calculations distinct from Contexts Where Migration Might Be Considered.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Temporary expense